0chain/zboxcli/README.md

   - http://localhost:7171
 ```

-Note: This is also useful for the macOS users running local cluster and having trouble with docker internal IPs (block_worker return docker IPs in local).
+Note: This is helpful for the Mac OS users running local cluster and having trouble with docker internal IPs (block_worker return docker IPs in local)

-### Setup

-The zbox command line uses the ~/.zcn/config.yaml file at runtime to point to the network specified in that file.

-## Commands
+## Running zbox commands

-Note in this document, we will show only the commands, response will vary depending on your usage, so may not be provided in all places.
+Note in this document, we will only show the commands for particular functionalities, the response will vary depending on your usage and may not be provided in all places.
+To get a more descriptive view of all the zbox functionalities check zbox cli documentation at docs.0chain.net.

 ### Command with no arguments

 When you run `zbox` with no arguments, it will list all the supported commands.

 ```
 ./zbox
-0Box is a decentralized storage application written on the 0Chain platform.
+zbox is a decentralized storage application written on the 0Chain platform.
-                        Complete documentation is available at https://0chain.net
+                        Complete documentation is available at https://docs.0chain.net/0chain/

 Usage:
   zbox [command]

 Available Commands:
-  alloc-cancel      Cancel an allocation newallocation      Creates a new allocation alloc-fini        Finalize an expired allocation updateallocation      Updates allocation's expiry and size bl-info           Get blobber info bl-update         Update blobber settings by its delegate_wallet owner add-collab        add collaborator for a file delete-collab     delete collaborator for a file commit            commit a file changes to chain copy              copy an object(file/folder) to another folder on blobbers cp-info           Challenge pool information. delete            delete file from blobbers download          download file from blobbers get               Gets the allocation info get-diff          Get difference of local and allocation root
+  add-collab        add collaborator for a file alloc-cancel      Cancel an allocation alloc-fini        Finalize an expired allocation bl-info           Get blobber info bl-update         Update blobber settings by its delegate_wallet owner commit            commit a file changes to chain copy              copy an object(file/folder) to another folder on blobbers cp-info           Challenge pool information. delete            delete file from blobbers delete-collab     delete collaborator for a file download          download file from blobbers get               Gets the allocation info get-diff          Get difference of local and allocation root